makgyver/gossipy/README.md

 - [ ] Logger (partially implemented)
 - [ ] Models cache [Ormandi 2013, Giaretta 2019] (partially implemented)
 - [ ] Perfect matching [Ormandi 2013]
+- [ ] More realistic online behaviour (currently is a worst case scenario)
+- [ ] Message transmission time (not sure if it can be modelled as a simple delay)

 ### Extras